MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-control-addin-bestpractices.md

 ms.author: solsen
 ---

-# Control Add-In Best Practices
+# Control Add-In Performance Best Practices

 [!INCLUDE[2022_releasewave1](../includes/2022_releasewave1.md)]

 When developing control add-ins it's important to provide the best possible experience, as well as performance so that users can maintain their productivity without interruption.
-With the newest version of [!INCLUDE[prod_short](../includes/prod_short.md)] the client, if it detects a slow, or bad performant control add-in, will present the user with a dialog equivalent to the following.
+With version 20.0 of [!INCLUDE[prod_short](../includes/prod_short.md)] the client, if it detects a slow, or unhealthy control add-in, will present the user with a warning equivalent to the following.

 :::image type="content" source="media/controladdin-resiliency.png" alt-text="Busy control add-in detected.":::

 The dialog can be closed by the user, but will appear again if the control add-in continues to run slowly.
 To ensure that the client is responsive and fast, the non-responsive or non-performant control add-in will result in continuous warnings, and if the problem persists the control add-in communication is throttled depending on the volume of communication with the [!INCLUDE[prod_short](../includes/prod_short.md)] service​.
+If the volume of requests to [!INCLUDE[prod_short](../includes/prod_short.md)] does not decrease, the service actively rejects incoming calls, resulting in some or all of the control add-in not functioning.

 ## Code examples